 A. Evidence that a holder has injured the health or welfare of a child through physical, or sexual abuse or exploitation shall be grounds for revocation or suspension of a credential.
 Notwithstanding Title 5, Chapter 341, a certified court record that a person certificated under this Title was convicted in any state or federal court of a criminal offense involving the physical or sexual abuse or exploitation of a child within the previous five (5) years shall be sufficient grounds for revocation or suspension of that person’s certificate.

-B. Evidence of a criminal conviction pursuant to 5 M.R.S.A. §§ 5301-5303: This applies to conviction information received by the Department through the Criminal History Records Check or any other means.
+B. Evidence of a criminal conviction pursuant to 5 M.R.S.A. §§ 5301-5303: This applies to conviction information received by the Department through the CHRC or any other means.
 It is the applicant’s burden to prove to the Commissioner’s satisfaction that he or she is sufficiently rehabilitated to warrant the public trust.

 C. The practice of fraud, deceit, or misrepresentation in obtaining a credential from the Commissioner, or in connection with any services rendered within the scope of the certificate, authorization, or approval, shall be grounds for revocation or suspension of the credential.
 This includes answering “no” to any question on whether the applicant has been convicted of a crime when subsequent evidence indicates that there is a conviction.
 The Commissioner may refer cases of fraud to the Attorney General's Office for possible criminal prosecution.